littleosbook/littleosbook/the_road_to_user_mode.md

 Now that the kernel boots, prints to screen and reads from keyboard - what do we do?
 Usually, a kernel is not supposed to do the application logic itself, but leave that for applications.
-The kernel creates the proper abstractions (for memory, files, devices, etc.) so that application development becomes easier, performs tasks on behalf of applications (system calls), and [schedules processes](#scheduling).
+The kernel creates the proper abstractions (for memory, files, devices, etc.) to make application development easier, performs tasks on behalf of applications (system calls) and [schedules processes](#scheduling).

 User mode, in contrast with kernel mode, is the environment in which the user's programs execute.
-It is less privileged than the kernel, and will prevent badly written user programs from messing with other programs or the kernel.
+This environment is less privileged than the kernel, and will prevent badly written user programs from messing with other programs or the kernel.
 Badly written kernels are free to mess up what they want.

 There's quite a way to go until the OS created in this book can execute programs in user mode, but this chapter will show how to easily execute a small